Print

 Kayla Stephenson

-Kayla Stephenson became a board member for North Peel Dufferin Community Legal Services clinic in 2018, after a year of being a non-voting board member in 2017.
-Kayla was elected as Board President of NPDCLS in 2020.
-Kayla has a Paralegal educational background and is a certified Mediator and Arbitrator with a specialty in Family Law.
-Kayla has Certificates from Osgoode Hall Law School Professional Development in Provincial Offences Court Practice and Adjudication for Administrative Agencies, Boards & Tribunals.
-As well as Judicial and Administrative Tribunal Competencies from the Ontario Bar Association.
+Kayla Stephenson joined the Board of North Peel Dufferin Community Legal Services in 2018, following a year as a non-voting member.
+She was elected Board Chair in 2020.
+Kayla brings a Paralegal educational background and is a trauma informed Qualified Mediator and Arbitrator with a specialization in Family Law.
+She has completed professional certificates through Osgoode Hall Law School in Provincial Offences Court Practice and Adjudication and Advanced adjudication for Administrative Agencies, Boards & Tribunals, as well as Judicial and Administrative Tribunal Competencies through the Ontario Bar Association.

 Kate Paisley